Rick Rude: Freelance (1991)

 After leaving the WWF, Rude attempted to join Herb Abrams' UWF.
 Still under contract with the WWF, his former company sent a cease and desist order that prevented Rude from appearing on UWF television.
 He would not wrestle again until May 18, 1991, when he appeared at the TWA Spring Spectacular II event held by the Tri-State Wrestling Alliance in Philadelphia, PA.
 He faced Paul Orndorff and lost by disqualification.

-Two months later he joined All Japan Pro Wrestling for their Summer Action Series 1991, making his initial appearance on July 6, 1991 at a show in Yokosuka, Japan.
+In July 1991, Rude joined All Japan Pro Wrestling for their Summer Action Series 1991, making his initial appearance at a show in Yokosuka, Japan.
 In his first match on the tour, he teamed with Johnny Ace to defeat Billy Black and Joel Deaton.
 In singles matches Rude was undefeated, beating Isamu Teranishi and Akira Taue.
 His final appearance came on July 19, where he teamed with Johnny Ace in a losing effort to Dan Spivey and Stan Hansen.

 Rude also appeared in International World Class Championship Wrestling (IWCCW), where he had confrontations with The Honky Tonk Man.